Performs tasks specified in subprograms supplied by the user, but not linked into Genstat; this directive may not be available on some computers.

 PASS statements with one pointer each rather than one statement with two pointers.
 The

-ERROR parameter allows you to pass a scalar value back into Genstat to indicate whether any errors have occurred.
+ERROR parameter can pass a scalar value back into Genstat to indicate whether any errors have occurred.

 As an example, consider using